 Please be patient and understand that an interview offer is likely, but not guaranteed.

 We suggest that you frequently check the email address provided in your application, as this is the most likely way you’ll be contacted to schedule an interview.
 Alumni interviewers may also contact you through the phone number listed in your application.
 Please respond courteously and promptly (within 3-5 days).
 Remember, this exchange is the start of the conversation with your interviewer, so first impressions count.
 If alumni interviewers don’t receive a prompt response from you, then they might assume you wish to decline the interview.

 We know you’ll be tempted to research your interviewer.
 Please don’t.
 In the same way that we ask interviewers not to look up Penn applicants online, we ask that you refrain from researching your interviewer using internet searches or connecting with them through social media.
 The Penn interview is designed to be a fresh conversation between two interested (and interesting) but previously unknown individuals.

 All virtual interviews are conducted using Zoom, Google Hangout, other similar chat software, or by phone.

 What to wear

-Dress as you would for a school photograph or a presentation in class.
+While the interview will be conducted virtually, dress as you would for a school photograph or a presentation in class.
 Be comfortable and let your personal style show through so you can focus on the interview, not what you’re wearing.